Using old windows to make into crafts is a fascinating way to use obsolete and pretty much useless items.

 African violets, ferns and many other moisture loving plants will thrive in the humid conditions.

-As a more involved window craft, this project might require the services of a qualified carpenter.
+As a more involved window craft, this project might require the services of a qualified carpenter as there will be cutting and fitting involved.

 Finding windows with glass still intact is great, but if you come across any window frames without glass, grab those too - you can make a simple box and attach the window to the top of it and plant it with succulents such as Sempervivum and hang it on the wall once they’ve rooted.